SlimeVR/SlimeVR-Docs-Site/upload-firmware-guide.md

 If your microcontroller board has a button labeled `FLASH`, `BOOT` or `RESET`, press and hold the button and plug in the micro-USB cable.
 If you have different labels and/or buttons, please check your microcontroller's manual for more information.

-Note that holding the button is not required for Wemos D1 mini.
+Note that holding the button is not required for Wemos D1 Mini.

 ## 7. Build your firmware